 Pure Black and Pure Blue – Pure black Frenchies (Frenchies with a black coat with no brindling) are disqualified for conformation competitions, probably because it was initially thought that this was a dominant characteristic and would overpower other colors.
 It is now known that pure black is caused by a recessive gene on the A-locus which is rare and must be inherited from both parents.
 These are very beautiful and expensive dogs.
 The pure blue is even more rare in that pure blue Frenchies (blue with no brindling) must inherit both the recessive black gene and the recessive dilute gene from both parents.
 Both the pure black and the pure blue color Frenchies also come in pieds when one of these gorgeous puppies also inherits the recessive pied gene from both parents.
-We will also be breeding for these colors in the near future.

 Black & Tan, Blue & Tan, and Chocolate & Tan – These are the rarest of the French Bulldog marking patterns and colors.
 They are also disqualified for conformation competitions because initially black & tan was thought to be a dominant marking pattern, as it is in other canine breeds like Doberman Pincers and Rottweilers.
 It is now known that black & tan in Frenchies (black with tan points) is the result of a recessive gene which is naturally occurring but very uncommon in Frenchies.
 Even more rare are the blue & tan (blue with tan points) and chocolate & tan Frenchies since both the recessive tan points (or tan points and recessive black) and the recessive dilute (blue) genes must be inherited from both parents.
 Both black & tan Frenchies, blue & tan Frenchies, and chocolate & tan Frenchies all come in pied as well, if both mom and dad are pied or carry the recessive pied gene.